quentinsf/qhue/README.md

 ### Making changes

-Now, to make a change to a value, you also call the resource, but using a keyword argument to specify the property you want to change.
+Now, to make a change to a value, you also call the resource, but you add keyword arguments to specify the properties you want to change.
 You can change the brightness and hue of a light by setting properties on its *state*, for example:

     b.lights[1].state(bri=128, hue=9000)